Dexaran/ERC223-token-standard/README.md

-### please make sure you are at the [development branch](https://github.com/Dexaran/ERC223-token-standard/tree/development)  because now it is the main branch.
+### Please make sure you are at the [development branch](https://github.com/Dexaran/ERC223-token-standard/tree/development)  because now it is the main branch.
 Development branch includes the latest updates.

 ### EIP 223